pdstevenson/pdstevenson.github.io/_publications/publications.md

 A ✅ following a link indicates freely-available content.
 Links followed by ❌ are to subscription journal versions or other paid content.
 For articles where I do not provide a link to a free version, you may still find the article on institutional repositories.
 Using Google Scholar often finds such versions.

 **135.** "*Comments on Quantum Computing for Nuclear Physics*", P. D. Stevenson, accepted for publication in invited edition of International Journal of Unconventional Computing

 **134.** "*An assessment of neutron resonance data for mid-mass isotopes*", James Benstead, Will McClymont, and Paul Stevenson, accepted for publication in Nuclear Data 2022 Conference Proceedings

-**133.** "*Tautomerisation Mechanisms in the Adenine-Thymine Nucleobase Pair During DNA Strand Separation*", Benjamin King, Max Winokan, Louie Slocombe, Paul Stevenson, Jim Al-Khalili, and Marco Sacchi, submitted to Journal of Physical Chemistry B. [ChemRxiv](http://dx.doi.org/10.26434/chemrxiv-2022-lzzsp) ✅
+**133.** "*Tautomerisation Mechanisms in the Adenine-Thymine Nucleobase Pair During DNA Strand Separation*", Benjamin King, Max Winokan, Louie Slocombe, Paul Stevenson, Jim Al-Khalili, and Marco Sacchi, accepted for publication in Journal of Physical Chemistry B. [ChemRxiv](http://dx.doi.org/10.26434/chemrxiv-2022-lzzsp) ✅

 **132.** "*Variational Algorithm to Find Eigenvalues of Nuclear Models*", I. Hobday, P. Stevenson, and J. Benstead, in preparation for proceedings of M&C 2023 - The International Conference on Mathematics and Computational Methods Applied to Nuclear Science and Engineering.